-Fuel selection patterns during exercise are thought to be conserved among sea-level native mammals when intensity is expressed relative to maximum aerobic capacity (V̇(O₂,max)).
+Fuel selection patterns during exercise are thought to be conserved among sea-level native mammals when intensity is expressed relative to maximum aerobic capacity (VO2max).
 However, this claim is based on data from only a few species larger than rats, and has never been tested statistically.
-Thus, we investigated fuel use in a small mammal (Mus musculus, CD-1 strain), and combined these data with published data on rats, dogs, goats and humans to evaluate the robustness of the mammalian fuel selection model.
-We found that mice rely less on carbohydrates to power moderate intensity exercise at the same % V̇(O₂,max) than larger mammals.
-We suggest that this difference is due to a decline in aerobic scope (O2 available for exercise above resting metabolism) as body size decreases.
+Thus, we investigated fuel use in a small mammal (Mus musculus, CD-1 strain), and combined these with published data on rats, dogs, goats, and humans to evaluate the robustness of the mammalian fuel selection model.
+We found mice rely less on carbohydrates to power moderate intensity exercise at the same % VO2max than larger mammals.
+We suggest this difference is due to a decline in aerobic scope (O2 available for exercise above resting metabolism) as body size decreases.
 We propose a redefined fuel use model that reflects changes in fractional aerobic scope with body size.
-Our results indicate that exercise defined as percent aerobic scope is a better predictor of fuel use across a wide range of quadruped species from mice to dogs and running humans.
+We find exercise defined as % aerobic scope is a better predictor of fuel use across a wide range of quadruped species from mice to dogs and to running humans.